I Tried L.A.'s New Weed-Infused Manicure — & This Is What Happened

-The service launched this winter, just ahead of California's 2018 recreational legalization, at Bellacures, a mini chain of six nail spas in Southern California.
+The service launched this winter, just ahead of California's 2018 recreational legalisation, at Bellacures, a mini chain of six nail spas in Southern California.
 It's in partnership with Kush Queen, a line of CBD-infused bath bombs, body scrubs, soaks, and chocolates, all of which are included in the service.
 (The brand also sells pre-rolls, but don't expect a joint with this service.)
-The manicure rings in at $50 and the pedicure is $55.
+The manicure rings in at $50 (£37) and the pedicure is $55 ($41).

 Advertisement